 Beautiful pears are starting to show up in the stores, but all by themselves they can be a little bland, so I added in a couple of plums for color and a punch of flavor.

-You know the drill by now…the base formula for a crumble topping requires a cup of flour or flour-like substance, 5 tbsp sugar, a pinch of salt, 1/2 tsp of spice, and a 1/2 cup nuts.
+You know the drill by now…the base formula for a crumble topping requires a cup of flour or flour-like substance, 5 or 6 tbsp sugar, a pinch of salt, 1/2 tsp of spice, and a 1/2 cup nuts.
 Then you’re going to rub in 6 tablespoons of soft butter with your hands until the dough is crumbly.
 For the fruit part I usually don’t add anything but maybe a squeeze of lemon or a touch of flavoring like vanilla or almond extract.
 If the fruit is extra tart I’ll toss it with a little brown sugar.
 You can add in a bit of flour for some thickening, but I usually don’t.
 I like the runny fruit juices.

 This master formula can vary in a million ways.
 The flour can be part oats, part wheat germ, part whole wheat pastry flour, corn flour, whatever floury stuff you want to use.
 The spices and nuts can be shuffled any way you like.
 The butter is pretty standard, but even that can be fiddled with.
-Today I used:

-- 1/2 cup of ground almond meal for half of the flour.
+- 1/2 cup of ground almond meal

-- dark brown sugar
+- 5 Tbsp dark brown sugar

-- sliced almonds
+- 1/2 cup sliced almonds

 - 6 tbsp soft butter

-- ground cardamom*
+- 1/2 tsp ground cardamom*

 * Ground cardamom is an exotic cousin of cinnamon, and even though you’re probably familiar with it in Indian cooking, ground cardamom is also used in baking.
 Cardamom has a beautiful silvery color and it adds a subtle, pleasantly unfamiliar note to baked foods.
 You can combine it with cinnamon if you want to.